2022 Debt & Credit Card Use Statistics in the U.S

 It is clear that the economic climate in the United States in 2022 has been impacted by the ongoing recovery from the COVID-19 pandemic.

-As a result, debt and credit card usage has seen significant changes.
+As a result, debt and credit card usage have seen significant changes.

-In light of this, it is essential for you to proactively budget their spending, make timely payments on their debts and limit their reliance on credit cards as this trend is likely to continue for a period as the economy continues to recover.
+In light of this, it is essential for you to proactively budget your spending, make timely payments on your debts, and limit your reliance on credit cards as this trend is likely to continue for a period as the economy continues to recover.